Celebrity Jeopardy!

-Celebrity Jeopardy! is an American game show spin-off of Jeopardy! that consists of 13-episode tournaments, each played by 27 celebrities.
+Celebrity Jeopardy! is an American game show spin-off of Jeopardy! that consists of multi-episode tournaments featuring celebrities as contestants.
 Their winnings in the tournaments are donated to a charity of their choice.

-Unlike previous iterations of "Celebrity Jeopardy!", which were special episodes of the regular syndicated Jeopardy! dating back to 1992, Celebrity Jeopardy! is a separate entity, airing in a different time slot while regular episodes of Jeopardy! continue to air as normal.
-The series premiered on September 25, 2022 on ABC with Mayim Bialik as the host.
+Since 1992, the syndicated Jeopardy! had featured special celebrity episodes.
+In 2022, Celebrity Jeopardy! began airing as a standalone primetime series; the first season premiered on September 25, 2022, on ABC with Mayim Bialik as the host.
 In May 2023, the series was renewed for a second season, which premiered on September 27, 2023, with Ken Jennings replacing Bialik as host.
 In November 2023, it was announced that the second part of the second season would resume on Tuesday nights starting January 2, 2024.
 In May 2024, the series was renewed for a third season, which premiered on January 8, 2025.
 In May 2025, the series was renewed for a fourth season, known as Celebrity Jeopardy!
-All-Stars, which is slated to premiere on February 27, 2026.
+All-Stars, which premiered on March 13, 2026.
+In May 2026, ABC renewed the series for a fifth season.

 Format

-The series consists of a bracket tournament with three rounds.
-Twenty-seven contestants compete in nine quarterfinal games, the winners of which advance to three semifinal games.
-The winners of each semifinal game advance to the finals, whose winner receives a $1,000,000 grand prize for their chosen charity, an entry to the Tournament of Champions and the title of "Celebrity Jeopardy!
-Champion".
+The series consists of a bracket tournament with three rounds with a prize pot of $2,190,000 (Note: $2,130,000 in Season 4 (All-Stars)) for charity.
+In the non-All Stars seasons, 27 contestants compete in nine quarterfinal games, (Note: In Season 4 (All-Stars), there are twenty-one contestants, with eighteen competing in six quarterfinals games.
+The remaining three contestants, who previously won the tournament in prior seasons, will automatically be in the semifinals.) with the winners advancing to three semifinal games.
+The winners of each semifinal game advance to the finals, whose winner receives a $1,000,000 grand prize for their chosen charity, the title of "Celebrity Jeopardy!
+Champion," and an entry to the Tournament of Champions.
 Contestants eliminated in the quarterfinals earned $30,000 for their charities, while those eliminated in the semifinals earned $50,000.
 In Seasons 1 and 2, third place in the finals earned $100,000, while second place earned $250,000.
-Starting in season 3, the non-winning finalists will receive $175,000.
+In season 3, the non-winning finalists will receive $175,000.
+(Note: In Season 4 (All-Stars), the non-winning finalists will receive $200,000.)

+In the All Stars season, 18 contestants competed in six preliminary matches; the winners of the first three seasons were given byes to the semifinals.